Automattic/wp-e2e-tests/docs/miscellaneous.md

 ## NodeJS Version

 The node version should be defined in the `.nvmrc` file for use with the [nvm](https://github.com/creationix/nvm) project.
-When changing the version a new Docker container should be built/pushed to Docker Hub for use on CircleCI 2.0

 ## Git Pre-Commit Hook